 Introduction to sociolinguistic issues relating to the French language and its role in societies around the world.
-May be repeated for credit when topics vary.
 P-FRH 319 or POI.

 FRH 350.
 Studies in French Language and Culture.
 (6 h)

 Familiarization with the language and culture of France and its people.
-Study of French civilization, practice in writing, participation in French family life, lectures on seleceted topics, and excursions to points of historical and cultural significance.
+Study of French civilization, practice in writing, participation in French family life, lectures on selected topics, and excursions to points of historical and cultural significance.
 Satisfies FRH 315 requirement for major or minor.
+Offered in Dijon.
 Grade mode only.

 FRH 352.
 Contemporary France.
 (3 h)